Secure Payments

 Each chain will hold a stitch, which is worked into the front.
 Crochet rows start on the right and end on the left.

-Under 2 V's of Chain
+3 Under 2 Vs of Chain 7 Katie McCrochet

 Stitches can be made into the bottom of the V shape.
 The hook would go under the bump, putting two strands over the hook.

-Under 1 V of Chain
+4 Under 1 V of Chain 7 Katie McCrochet

 We can also work in the top of the V here, which puts one strand over the hook.
 I recommend working in this loop as it’s easier for beginners.